btanski/crimeData/README.md

 This is a work in progress.
-Things may chnage by the hour.
+Things may change by the hour.
 Use at you own risk.

 Build image for CrimeData webservice